brajeshwar/brajeshwar.github.io/_posts/2004/2004-03-29-huge-record-intake-by-flash.md

----
-layout: post
-title: Huge record intake by Flash!
+# Huge record intake by Flash!
----

 Mike Downey had once said, "I was even asked by one team of developers how they could solve a performance problem they encounter when loading 700,000 complex data records into the Flash player via Remoting!
 OMG!", at the MAX India 2004.
 Well, I was also there and I tried to reply with a rather surprised notion of, "Why so much record at a time?".